karawin/Ka-Radio32/README.md

 - Interfaces available on serial, telnet and html
 - up to 255 editable stations.
+- Handles bitrates up to 320 kbps.
 - Stations can be saved and restored from html in and from a file.
 - Hardware configuration file to adapt the standard delivery to all boards and addons you need.
+- all configurable parameters automatically saved.
 - mDNS support.
 - wrover esp32 support.
 About 10 seconds of buffering, and soon A2DP support (sink and source)
 - Time Zone Offset support.